Google Ads Competitor Analysis - How to Increase Your Google Ads IQ

 Saying that you should monitor your Google Ads competition is all but an obvious cliche.
 The devil is really in the details.
 That is, how do you go about doing so?
 That means questions like, what is the best way to monitor your Google Ads competition, or is there even

-A Dual Approach to Deciphering Your Google Ads Competition
+A Dual Approach to Analyzing Your Google Ads Competition

 There's no "single best way" to keep tabs on your Google Ads competition.
 How can there be?
 There are simply so many facets